 It is the whole Christ.
 It is certainly anchored in history but it is far more than this.
-Through our Baptism, Confirmation and Eucharist we are initiated into this Saving Mystery.
+Through Easter - the Paschal pattern of our lives our Baptism, Confirmation and Eucharist we are initiated into this Saving Mystery.
 By dying with Him, we rise in the Easter Jesus.
 By our participation in this paschal mystery we can truly say at every Mass, "Through Him, with Him and in Him, in the unity of the Holy Spirit, all honour and glory is yours for ever and ever."
 Alleluia!